ArctosDB/documentation-wiki/_documentation/media.markdown

 the camera in a compact package.
 Never store archival material in any non-DNG RAW format, which tend to be proprietary and dynamic.
-TIFF (a proprietary format also owned by Adobe) is not an equivalent choice, but is often the “most archival” option offered by a camera or scanner.
+TIFF (a proprietary format also owned by Adobe) is not an equivalent choice, but is often the "most archival" option offered by a camera or scanner.
 JPG is a poor choice for archival media, but is often the only option.
-Derivatives, which are generally JPG images scaled to be viewed in a “normal” browser, should be sized to facilitate access on less-than-optimal networks while still preserving most of the information available from the original.
+Derivatives, which are generally JPG images scaled to be viewed in a "normal" browser, should be sized to facilitate access on less-than-optimal networks while still preserving most of the information available from the original.
 We’ve had few complaints about 500K images of herbarium sheets.
 Users always have access to the